Transferring Euros to a UK bank account is easy once you understand how it works.

 An important point is that an Authorised company is required to segregate client funds.

-Segregation of funds means that customer money is held in a completely separate and safeguarded bank account.
+Segregation of funds means that all customer money is held in a separate and safeguarded bank account.

 To find out if a money transfer specialist is Authorised and Regulated, just enter the company’s name on the FCA register and click on the button to the right that says Search the Register.